 The same contrast awaits your visit in Summer – if the French Riviera is so very French, together with a large cosmopolitan influx, then Bordighera is as Italian as Italian can be.

 Compare a day at the beach at Cannes or Monaco with Bordighera in Summer.
 Be adventurous try it.

 Last but by no means least for you to take in the best this gem of a town has to offer is Bordighera Alta.
 You would be forgiven sometimes on the coast forgetting about ancient architecture and medieval villages.
-Take a car ride less than 5 minutes slow drive from the Beach or the centre of town to the Bordighera of old – a rabbit warren of alleys and medieval arches and cupolas.
-Park your car infront of the imposing fortress-style arched entrance to this maze and wait for a treat.
+Take a car ride less than 5 minutes slow drive from the beach or the center of town to the Bordighera of old – a rabbit warren of alleys and medieval arches and cupolas.
+Park your car in front of the imposing fortress-style arched entrance to this maze and wait for a treat.
 There are still residents there but the majority of the space is given over to piazzas and restaurants.

-You can reach the east end of the promenade again on foot should you want to enjoy a stroll after a lunch at Magargeor any other wonderful restaurant in Bordigheera Alta.
+You can reach the east end of the promenade again on foot should you want to enjoy a stroll after lunch at Magargeor any other wonderful restaurant in Bordighera Alta.
 There are still two delights in store for you to experience.